 Wolverine TV: Maize And Blue Breakdown Podcast With Sayfie And Broome

-TheWolverine.com's Clayton Sayfie and Anthony Broome preview Michigan Wolverines football's game against Northwestern and the upcoming final six regular-season games, before discussing other football storylines and then giving quick takes on hoops media day and picking college football Week 8 games.
+TheWolverine.com's Clayton Sayfie and Anthony Broome discuss Michigan Wolverines football passing game and quarterback situation, before previewing the Maize and Blue's matchup at Michigan State this weekend, giving an overview of the Big Ten title race and picking college football Week 9 games.

-Watch or listen below and subscribe to our YouTube channel and podcasst on iTunes.
+Watch or listen below and subscribe to our YouTube channel for more content!

 ---